bgamari/ghc-wiki-import/status/april07.md

 ## Optimisations

-- Simon rewrote the Simplifier (again).
+- Simon PJ rewrote the Simplifier (again).
 It isn't clear whether it was that alone, or whether something else happened too, but performance has improved quite significantly;
-  on the order of 12%. **Simon is that right?**
+  on the order of 12%.

 - Roman Leshchinskiy, Don Stewart, and Duncan Coutts did some beautiful work on *fusion*; see their paper [